‘Bold And The Beautiful’ Recap For Tuesday, March 31: Ridge Decides To Leave With Shauna

-The Bold and the Beautiful recap for Tuesday, March 31 features Brooke Logan Forrester (Katherine Kelly Lang) who tried to apologize to Katie Logan (Heather Tom) for kissing her man.
+The Bold and the Beautiful recap for Tuesday, March 31 featured Brooke Logan Forrester (Katherine Kelly Lang) trying to apologize to Katie Logan (Heather Tom) for kissing her man.
 Bill Spencer (Don Diamont) begged her not to do this.
-But Katie reminded them that she had heard their excuses time and again, per She Knows Soaps.
+Yet, Katie reminded them that she had heard their excuses time and again, per She Knows Soaps.

 Bill told Katie that the kiss was a one-time thing and that it meant nothing.
 Brooke added that they both loved her.
-But Katie could not believe that they were still having the same conversation after so many years.
-Bill tried to blame Quinn Fuller Forrester (Rena Sofer) but Katie was glad that the truth came out.
+Nonetheless, Katie could not believe that they were still having the same conversation after so many years.
+Bill tried to blame Quinn Fuller Forrester (Rena Sofer), but Katie was glad the truth came out.
 She told Brooke and Bill that she needed to go home to think.
-She claimed that she needed to hold her son.
-Katie left.
+She claimed that she needed to hold her son and left.
 Brooke encouraged Bill to follow Katie.
 Afterward, Brooke tried to call Ridge Forrester (Thorsten Kaye).

 At the Forrester mansion, Quinn told Ridge that Shauna Fulton (Denise Richards) was on her way to Vegas.
 Ridge reasoned that he and Shauna had also kissed, the same as Bill and Brooke.
-But Quinn pointed out that Brooke had a “disgusting” history with men, including her sister’s husband.
-She felt that Ridge should go to Shauna who was leaving town because she cared about him too much.
+However, Quinn pointed out that Brooke had a “disgusting” history with men, including her sister’s husband.
+She felt that Ridge should go to Shauna, who was leaving town because she cared about him too much.
 Ridge received a call from Brooke, but Quinn urged him to decline the call.
 He did not answer the call and chose to go and see Shauna instead.

 Today on #BoldandBeautiful, Bill pleads for Katie’s forgiveness. pic.twitter.com/YTbJzOOalN